mykolq/zabbix_lsi_template/README.md

 # zabbix_lsi_template for agent 2 module
 ## Description

-This template is for discovering and monitoring LSI based (Avago, Broadcom, Perc, Lenovo) storage controllers by using json outputs of storcli64 and perccli64 tool.
+This template is for discovering and monitoring LSI based (Avago, Broadcom, Perc, Lenovo) storage controllers by using json outputs of storcli64 and perccli64 tool, preproccessed with agent 2 module.
-Now it works only with zabbix 5.2 and higher
+Now it works only with zabbix 6.4 and higher

 ## Main features

-* Discovery of controllers, logical discs, physical discs, batteries (bbu and cv) without scripts on agent side (it uses parsing of json and javascript preprocessing on zabbix server side)
+* Discovery of controllers, logical discs, physical discs, batteries (bbu and cv)
 * Monitoring controllers, logical, physical discs, batteries
 * Useful with OS, where storcli64 and perccli64 works
 * Overrides for reducing non supported items
 * Comfortable changing of time intervals by macroses.

-## Plans
-* In some cases we can get all data (without detailed information about batteries) in one command (/call show all j)
+* Can get info about controllers, logical discs, physical discs, batteries by one master metric (if it is possible)

 ## Installation